Cartouche (cartography)

 A cartouche in cartography is a decorative emblem on a globe or map.

 Map cartouches may contain the title, the printer's address, date of publication, the scale of the map and legends, and sometimes a dedication.

 The design of cartouches varies according to cartographer and period style.
-On 15th-century maps they are modelled after Italian precedent (simple strapwork), by the 16th century architectural and figurative elements (like coats of arms) are added.
+The cartouche emerged from decorative borders around the map in the 15th century.
+These were largely modelled after Italian precedent (simple strapwork), but later architectural and figurative elements (like coats of arms) were added.
+The imagery included often had the purpose of backing up a ruler's claim to territory.

 The cartographic cartouche had its heyday in the Baroque period.

-Toward the end of the 18th century ornamental effects in cartography became less popular, their style developed to simple oval or rectangular fields with inscriptions.
+Toward the end of the 18th century ornamental effects in cartography became less popular, and their style developed to simple ovals or they were omitted entirely.